Scripting interceptors

 and DestinationPartnerClaimType

-settings must be set on the service provider's Interceptor tab.
+settings must be configured on the Service Provider's Interceptor tab.
 The ValidValueRegEx

 4. Run

-Access to the Service Provider, select an upstream identity provider to log in.
-After login successfully, the upstream idp returns a list of claims that contains SourcePartnerClaimType claim, the The page of PartnerSelectionView
+Access to the Service Provider and select an upstream Identity Provider to log in.
+After logging in successfully, the upstream Identity Provider returns a list of claims that includes the SourcePartnerClaimType claim.
+The PartnerSelectionView

 How to set up a scripting interceptor using a hosted form and custom text resources